cpske/ISP/assignment/ku-polls/inception.md

 Vision should be short and realistic.

 A Vision includes:

 - Background information
 - Description of the problem and who is affected
 - Vision of the solution
 - How stakeholders will benefit from the solution
 - Business case or value proposition of the project

-A good Vision is ***visual***.
-It's good to include images or mock-ups of what you intend to produce.
+- A good Vision is ***visual***.
+Desirable to include images or mock-ups of what you intend to produce.

 A popular template for a short Vision statement is [this one](https://www.atlascode.com/blog/creating-a-software-product-vision-statement/).